-The Integrated Pipeline is a joint water supply project between Dallas Water Utilities and Tarrant Regional Water District.
+The Integrated Pipeline is a $48.5 million joint water supply project between Dallas Water Utilities and Tarrant Regional Water District.
 It involves building 150 miles of pipeline to transport up to 350 million gallons water daily from three East Texas Reservoirs into the Metroplex to increase reliable water access.
+Crews are installing 4,400 linear feet of pipe using an open face tunnel boring machine with hydraulic jacks and concrete segmental lining.
 The project recently reached a new milestone when the new tunnel under Trinity River was completed.
 Workers are now beginning to add 50‐foot sections of 108‐inch diameter steel pipe.